 Yogurt comes in at the top of my list, conjuring up images of hard-body, exercising, health-conscious and, yes, skinny people.
 The problem with yogurt is that they strip out all the good fat, then add sugar, leaving us with two problems.
 First, the natural fat is what leaves you feeling satisfied.
 When it is removed, they have to add sugar to make it edible, which is the second problem.
 Most people are so programmed to requiring a sweet flavor, they won't eat yogurt with the natural zing that it has without any sweetener.
 So here comes the load of sugar to retain the customer base.
 If you have read my post The Science of Weight Loss, you will know that it is sugar that puts on weight, not fat.
 So eating those little single serving containers of yogurt certainly won't help in weight loss, but instead will add to the problem.
 And without the natural fat, they will still leave you feeling empty.

-One way around this is to buy the large containers of generally fat-free yogurt making sure it has no added sugar, then add a little stevia if you need the sweet, and stir in cream to replace the fat.
-Try tasting it with just the added fat; you may not even want the extra sweetness from stevia.
+One way around this is to buy the large containers of generally fat-free yogurt making sure it has no added sugar, then stir in cream to replace the fat.
+Then, until you get used to the flavor without added sweetness, a little stevia can be added.
+I don't need that anymore; the fat satisfies nicely.

 Yogurt is free photo from Wikimedia Commons.